leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

-     In Linux, the real AIO actually is supported only on Disk IO, ( http://lse.sourceforge.net/io/aio.html, (the real kernal aio, but not support socket) http://www.bullopensource.org/posix/ (not good at performance, it actually add a thread-mode in user-space, underearth, it still call the blocking system api) http://stackoverflow.com/questions/8768083/difference-between-posix-aio-and-libaio-on-linux
+     In Linux, the real AIO actually is supported only on Disk IO, ( http://lse.sourceforge.net/io/aio.html, (the real kernal aio, but not support socket) http://www.bullopensource.org/posix/ (not good at performance, it actually add a thread-mode in user-space, underearth, it still call the blocking system api) http://man7.org/linux/man-pages/man7/aio.7.html(The current Linux POSIX AIO implementation is provided in user space by glibc.
+This has a number of limitations, most notably that maintaining multiple threads to perform I/O operations is expensive and scales poorly)
+     http://stackoverflow.com/questions/8768083/difference-between-posix-aio-and-libaio-on-linux
      https://chamibuddhika.wordpress.com/2012/08/11/io-demystified/
      The situation for the AIO mode however is bit different at least in the Linux